lmuntaner/tech-introduction-product-people/docs/databases/relational.md

 However, some relationships do not allow for many instances to have the same link.

-We could create a table for Literature Nobel Prizes.
+We could create a table for Nobel Prizes in Literature.

 In this case, each writer can only be in one instance (assuming the nobel of literature can only be given once).
-Or might not be in any:
+That doesn't mean that all writers need to be in this table.
+Only that they might be once in this table.

 id | year | author_id
 ---- | ---- | ----